2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 and a decrease in breast epithelial cells.
 This differential response supports the hypothesis that

-To investigate potential remediation, we evaluated two products developed by EMF Solutions:
+To investigate potential (harmonization), we evaluated two products developed by EMF Solutions:

 the Device Chip and the XL Home Harmonizer Box.
 According to EMF Solutions, EMFs consist